Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Campaign Standard 1.0.9

-* Fixed a compatibility issue seen when using the Campaign Standard and Messaging IAM beta extensions in the same app.
+* Fixed a compatibility issue seen when using the Campaign Standard and Messaging In-App beta extensions in the same mobile app.

 ## May 26, 2022